canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

 4. <a id="uasd-landscape" class="p-link--external" href="https://landscape.canonical.com/">Landscape</a>[]() and knowledge base access
     9. Access to Canonical’s Landscape systems management and the knowledge base
 5. <a id="uasd-livepatch" class="p-link--external" href="/livepatch">Kernel Livepatch</a>
-    10. Access to Canonical’s kernel livepatch daemon and security livepatches for selected High and Critical kernel CVEs
+    10. Access to Canonical’s kernel livepatch client and security livepatches for selected High and Critical kernel CVEs
     11. Kernel Livepatch may provide non-security bug fixes as kernel livepatches
     12. Only the [default LTS kernel](https://ubuntu.com/about/release-cycle) is available for livepatching.
 This includes its backport as the last HWE kernel to the previous LTS release
     13. Access to Canonical’s Livepatch on-prem server